-Referrals made to The School will normally be made by LA's.
-A range of detailed information mainly the Education Health Care Plan, concerning that pupil should accompany these referrals.
+Referrals made to The School will normally be made by LAs.
+A range of detailed information, mainly the Education Health Care Plan, concerning that pupil should accompany these referrals.
 Senior staff will analyse all available information on the pupil to assess whether the pupil meets the admission criteria for the school.

-The Headteacher will assess whether or not the school can meet the pupils needs and if so, arrange for a visit to the school.
+The Headteacher/Deputy Headteacher will assess whether or not the school can meet the pupils' needs and if so, arrange for a visit to the school/ and/or the pupil's current school.

-The visit will include
+The visit to The Holden School will include

-- A tour of the school; - An introduction to key staff; - A discussion with senior staff concerning such issues as: - The school curriculum; - The content of key school policies, including the school expectations for good behaviour and discipline and the physical management of pupils; - A demonstration of the preferred forms of physical intervention with pupils, were this to prove necessary; - o An opportunity for each visitor to ask any questions they may have.
+- A tour of the school; - An introduction to key staff; - A discussion with senior staff concerning such issues as: - The school curriculum; - The content of key school policies, including the school expectations for good behaviour and discipline and the physical management of pupils; - A demonstration of the preferred forms of physical intervention with pupils, was this to prove necessary; - An opportunity for each visitor to ask any questions they may have.